suffolklibraries/lgc/content/collections/events/stow-movers-29-04.md

     content:
       -
         type: text
-        text: 'Hadleigh Movers is a gentle movement class for over 55s.
-Held every Tuesday, 11am – 12.30am at Hadleigh Baptist Church.
-The session is led by experienced dance artists, where you will explore a range of taught and improvisational exercises to get your body moving, have a chance to socialise, and – most importantly – have fun!
+        text: 'Stow Movers is a gentle movement class for over 55s held every Friday, 2-3.30pm at the John Peel Centre, Stowmarket.
+The session is led by an experienced dance artist, where you will explore a range of taught and improvisational exercises to get your body moving, have a chance to socialise, and – most importantly – have fun!
 Tea and biscuits are also included! '
   -
     type: paragraph
     content: